 Can Be Taken By People With Diabetes

 Whiskey does not have sugar because it gets all its calories from alcohol.
 This only applies to plain whiskey.
 If you make a cocktail out of the whiskey, you are likely to add sweeteners like brown sugar, and these sweeteners have sugar in them.
 Thus, the lack of sugar in whiskey makes it a viable drink for people with diabetes.
-If you have diabetes, before you take whiskey, it would be wise to consult a health expert first so that you can know if it is okay for you to take whiskey and how much you should take.
+If you have diabetes, before you take whiskey, it would be wise to consult a doctor or dietitian first so that you can know if it is okay for you to take whiskey and how much you should take.
 As we said earlier, you can only enjoy the benefits of whiskey if you drink in moderation.

 Decreases The Risk Of Cardiovascular Conditions

-Moderate consumption of alcohol is said to reduce the risk of various cardiovascular conditions like heart failure.
+Moderate consumption of alcohol is said to potentially reduce the risk of various cardiovascular conditions like heart failure.
 Some researchers found this to be true after they examined 14,629 individuals (3).
 Of the tested individuals, 42% were abstainers, 19% were former drinkers, 25% reported to be taking up to 7 alcoholic beverages in a week, 8% reported to be taking somewhere between 7 to 14 drinks a week, 3% reported to be taking between 14 to 21 drinks in a week, and yet another 3% reported to be taking more than 21 drinks in a week.

 The study proved the people taking up to 7 drinks a week had a reduced risk of heart failure relative to abstainers (3).
 This is from the fact that moderate drinking reduces overall mortality mainly by reducing the risk reduction of cardiovascular outcomes, particularly those related to coronary artery disease.